mdn/translated-content-de/files/de/web/api/baseaudiocontext/creategain/index.md

     },
   );
 } else {
-  console.error("getUserMedia wird von Ihrem Browser nicht unterstützt!");
+  console.error("getUserMedia not supported on your browser!");
 }

 source.connect(gainNode);